 ARC Hours: Wednesday, Friday, and Saturday mornings, 10:00 AM to Noon, or by appointment.

 Individuals interested in visiting the ARC who are not current NPC leaseholders, renters, or guests, should schedule an appointment to visit by emailing us.

 Every Wednesday and Friday morning, from 10:00 AM to Noon, CHS and Bert Hampton host a casual gathering featuring coffee, sweets, and delightful conversation.
 They can be found on the side porch of the Kentucky Home (on 5th Street).

 Flag Raising Ceremonies

 Gordon Higgins and Charlie Schaeffer are WWII veterans.
 Melanie Bick and Ian Hurd are on active duty with the United States Army and United States Coast Guard, respectively.
-Matthew Bonzon is an ROTC candidate and in the Missouri National Guard.
 Chuck Bryant has been the Chautauqua Veterans Flag Detail leader since its inception in 2004.

 Flags in the Chautauqua Memorial Flag Collection are under the stewardship of the Chautauqua Historical Society, and are memorialized each season on a rotating schedule.

-11 AM, honor the flag of Billy Clarkson, USMC, raise the flag of Emmett Drescher and Marcia Drescher, USA
+11:00 AM, honor the flag of Billy Clarkson, US Marine Corps, raise the flag of Homer Adams, US Army

-7 PM, retreat the flag of William Colbert, USA, end of season ceremony.
+7:00 PM, retreat the flag of Lawrence “Red” White and Jim Yahraes, end of season ceremony.

 Previous Season Ceremonies